dutchcoders/marija/README.md

 ### Running Marija
 First, add your datasources to config.toml.
 To be able to use Elasticsearch as a datasource it should be installed, but Bitcoin and Twitter searches work out of the box.
 When finished, run the application by simply invoking ```marija```.
+Optionally specify the configuration file with the parameter ```--config config.toml```.
+Open http://127.0.0.1:8080 in your browser to view the application.

 ## Usage
  Take the following steps in the configuration window in the application: